George Bailey’s 1919 Dodge from It’s A Wonderful Life warms hearts all year long

 Keith told his wife that someday he’d like to own the Dodge.
 “She said, ‘You must be out of your mind.’
 But I vowed that if it ever became available, I would do whatever I could to get it.”

-The Smiths and the car’s owners became friends, and three decades later, Keith finally got his chance.
-He didn’t hesitate.
+The Smiths and the car’s owners became friends, and three decades later, when Keith finally got his chance he didn’t hesitate.
 The deal was completed on December 10, 2010, but a series of unforeseen events delayed its delivery for two excruciating weeks.
 Finally, on the morning before Christmas, the transport truck pulled into the Smith’s driveway, where hundreds of neighbors and interested bystanders were waiting.

 “Christmas Eve—it was just meant to be.
 The whole thing gives me goosebumps,” Smith says.
 “There was quite a crowd.
 A TV crew was there.
 A local police officer introduced herself and said, ‘My dad named me Bailey because of the movie.’
 Then she told me who her dad was—the pastor of the church just up the road from us.
 Those kinds of crazy ‘small world’ things happen all of the time with this car.”